NigoraMamad/spring-security-task/README.md

 1. Add a database table that will store users.
 It must have at least three columns:
    1. username — string, not null, unique
    2. password — string, not null
+2. Add a database table that will store roles.
+It must have one column:
+   1. name — string, not null, unique
+3. Add join-table between roles and users as they have a many-to-many relation.

 ### Security Configuration Requirements